 When completed, the Castle measures over 22 inches (58cm) high, 27 inches (69cm) wide and 16 inches (43cm) deep, making it a pretty striking decor piece — which just adds to the satisfaction of finishing such a complex project.

-There’s definitely something strange in this neighborhood!
+There’s definitely something strange in the neighborhood!
 Slide down the fire pole into action, power up the proton packs and start zapping with the iconic Ghostbusters firestation, from the now-classic 1984 movie.

 Also a highly detailed model, but at a smaller scale, this 3-story firehouse headquarters set features a containment unit, lab, living quarters, 9 minifigures, and a Slimer.
 Plus, it lets you re-enact the craziest scenarios: